 A connection to an MRCP-enabled TTS engine is required for the IA Control Center's 'preview TTS' button.
-This is configured using the following settings:
+The TTS engine can be located on the same server as the Control Center (i.e. the IA GUI server) if desired.
+This feature is configured using the following settings: